lassoid/active_fields/README.md

 active_field = ActiveFields::Field::Boolean.take

 # Associations:
-active_field.active_values # `has_many` association with Active Values associated with this field
+active_field.active_values # `has_many` association with Active Values associated with this Active Field

 # Attributes:
-active_field.type # Class name of the field (used for STI) active_field.customizable_type # Name of the Customizable model the field is registered to active_field.name # Identifier for the field, it should be unique in scope of customizable_type active_field.default_value # Default value for all Active Values associated with this field active_field.options # A hash (json) containing type-specific attributes for the field
+active_field.type # Class name of this Active Field (utilizing STI) active_field.customizable_type # Name of the Customizable model this Active Field is registered to active_field.name # Identifier of this Active Field, it should be unique in scope of customizable_type active_field.default_value # Default value for all Active Values associated with this Active Field active_field.options # A hash (json) containing type-specific attributes for this Active Field

 # Methods:
-active_field.array? # Returns whether the field is an array active_field.value_validator_class # Class used for values validation active_field.value_validator # Validator object that performs values validation active_field.value_caster_class # Class used for values casting active_field.value_caster # Caster object that performs values casting active_field.customizable_model # Customizable model class active_field.type_name # Name identifying the field type instead of class names
+active_field.array? # Returns whether the Active Field type is an array active_field.value_validator_class # Class used for values validation active_field.value_validator # Validator object that performs values validation active_field.value_caster_class # Class used for values casting active_field.value_caster # Caster object that performs values casting active_field.customizable_model # Customizable model class active_field.type_name # Identifier of the type of this Active Field (instead of class name)

 # Scopes:
-ActiveFields::Field::Boolean.for("Author") # Retrieves fields registered for the specified Customizable type
+ActiveFields::Field::Boolean.for("Author") # Collection of Active Fields registered for the specified Customizable type
 ```

 ### Values API